The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 - Upholding the Holy Qur’an and Sunnah as the foundation of law and governance

-Their legacy remains alive, not just in history books, but in every masjid, court, school, and heart where justice and truth are honoured.
+Their legacy remains alive, not just in history books, but also in every masjid, court, school, and heart where justice and truth are honoured.

 They are Ideals/Role models